 1095.
 Anne Françoise ROLAND was born about 1699 in Paris (Paris) (Ile-de-France Region), France and was baptized at St. Germain l'Auxerrois Parish.
+The year of her birth is based on her age in the 1745 census.
+However, the February 1719 complaint filed against her by her father indicated that she was about 22 years of age at the time.
+This would put her year of birth as about 1696 or 1697.
 Anne's decision to leave her home in Paris at such a young age and move to Louisiane was apparently not her own.
 It appears that her mother died young and her father was unable to control her behavior during her teenage years.
 Supposedly, he was very strict and many believe that a jealous step-mother played a roll in Anne's rebellion.
 In frustration, her father had placed Anne in a convent for two and one half years and then placed her with a dressmaker to learn the trade.
 However, according to him, nothing had stopped her destructive behavior.
 She had been arrested several times and was jailed in the infamous La Salpêtrière prison in France.
 (Note: La Salpêtrière is still in existence as a hospital and it is the hospital in which Princess Diana died.)
 Her father claimed that she stayed out all night and went to cabarets.
 She was charged with debaucheries and public prostitution although nothing has been found to prove the prostitution charge.
 Of course, the definition of such crimes in the early eighteenth century would be comical today.
-However, by 1719, her father felt he could no longer handle with her.
-He petitioned the chief of police in Paris and, as a result, she was ordered to be shipped to the New World by order of the King.
-She likely never saw her family again but little did they know what an exemplary life should would lead and what a huge impact she would have in the settlement of french Louisiana.1593 She came to the New World via/on "La Mutine".
-The ship, supposedly, sailed some time after 20 October 1719 and arrived at Dauphin Island on 28 February 1720.
-Although a marriage record has not been found, it appears that she married her first husband, Nicolas Sarazin/Sarrazin a short time after her arrival.
-This theory is supported by the fact that Anne's name can be found as the godmother of a child in Mobile on 11 August 1721 and Anne was listed in that record as "Dame Anne Francoise Roland, wife of Mr. Sarrazin".
+However, by 1719, her father felt he could no longer handle her.
+He petitioned the chief of police in Paris and, as a result, she was ordered to be transferred to the New World by order of the King.
+(See her father's page for a transcription of the complaint filed by her father.)
+She likely never saw her family again but little did they know what an exemplary life she would lead and what a huge impact she would have in the settlement of french Louisiana.1593 She came to the New World via/on "La Mutine".
+The ship appears to have left Le Havre around 12 December 1719 where it traveled to Port Louis on the western side of France.
+It left Port Louis around the 19th of the same month, traveled to Saint-Domingue, and arrived at Dauphin Island on 28 February 1720.
+3114,1 Although a marriage record has not been found, it appears that she likely married her first husband, Nicolas Sarrazin a short time after her February 1720 arrival.
+Sr. Sarrazin was enumerated in the Mobile census on 28 June 1721 along with his wife.
+It is believed that this was a reference to Anne Françoise.
+A short time later, on 10 August 1721, Anne Françoise was named as the godmother of a child baptized that day in Mobile.
+On this record, she is confirmed as the wife of Sarrazin.
 She appeared in the census in 1726 at Rue de Chartres in New Orleans (Orleans Parish), Louisiana, USA with her husband, Nicolas Sarazin, and three children.
+The family had two negro slaves.
+She then appeared in the July 1727 census at Rue de Chartres in New Orleans with her husband, Nicolas Sarazin, and their three children.
+The family still had two negro slaves.

 My first thought was that he was likely the child of Nicolas Sarazin/Sarrazin and was probably born after Sarazin's death.
 This seemed plausible - especially since a burial record for Nicolas Sarazin/Sarrazin has not been located - but it was confusing as to why Nicolas Sarazin was not listed simply as the deceased father of the child as was the usual custom.
 However, I've was able to narrow down the date of Sarazin's death via a 1728 map of La Nouvelle-Orléans which shows that Anne Françoise was a widow by May 1728.
 In that month, a map of La Nouvelle-Orléans was made by Gonichon and it included a legend.
 Each house/building on the map was numbered and the legend listed the person/family living at each numbered location.
 On this map, the Widow Sarazin was living in dwelling #62 - a dwelling on Rue de Chartres in between Rue Saint Louis and Rue Toulouse.
 This dwelling was located approximately one and a half blocks west of Saint Louis Church.
 Based on this information, it would have not been possible for Sarazin to be the father of the child baptized in January 1730 as Nicolas Roland.
 (The first photo below is a portion of the legend from the May 1728 map.
 The widow Sarazin is listed at the top of the 2nd column.
 The next photo is a portion of the actual 1728 map.
 I've added a red star to dwelling #62.)